-Now the verb “rested” is very interesting, shabath in the Hebrew (it is not the Hebrew word for Sabbath).
+Now the verb “rested” is very interesting, shabath in the Hebrew (it is not the Hebrew word for Jewish Sabbath).
 Rested is not to imply any kind of weariness.
 It is not that God was worn out after a tough work week.
 Isaiah 40:28, you ought to remember this verse, Isaiah 40:28 says, “He faints not, neither is weary.”
-There is when God works whether He’s working in creation or whether He’s upholding the creation by the Word of His power as we saw in Hebrews 1, or whether He’s accomplishing any particular task, there is no dissipation of energy, there is no law of entropy, there is no breaking down of matter, there is no disintegration in the absolute, ineffable, pure, holy power of God.
+When God works whether He’s working in creation or whether He’s upholding the creation by the Word of His power as we see in Hebrews 1, or whether He’s accomplishing any particular task, there is no dissipation of energy, there is no law of entropy, there is no breaking down of matter, there is no disintegration in the absolute, ineffable, pure, holy power of God.
 That’s why Psalm 121:4 says He doesn’t slumber and He doesn’t sleep.
 He needs no replenishing.
 He needs no refreshing because He never gets weary, He never gets tired.

 Now you say, “What does it mean He was refreshed?
 That sounds again like He needed to sort of regain His dissipated energy.
 Not at all.
 The idea of that Hebrew word “refreshed” is the idea of satisfaction or delight.
 It is not to say that the result of God not working was some necessary replenishing of lost energy or strength, not some level of rehabilitation, but the idea of being refreshed or to find delight because of satisfaction.
 It’s really the response of God to what is stated in verse 31 that He saw everything He made, it was very good and as a result of that, He was satisfied.
 He found joy.
 He found delight.
 He found a certain fulfillment, satisfaction of accomplishment.
 Not unlike a master painter when he finishes his masterpiece and steps back to delight in what he has accomplished, not unlike a sculptor who molds the perfect image of a man and steps back having concluded his work to enjoy the finished product.

 It was in first six days…verse 5, verse 8, verse 13, verse 19, verse 23, verse 31.
-But when you look at the seventh day, you find no such formula and we might expect that “On the seventh day was evening and morning,” but it isn’t there.
+But when you look at the seventh day, you find no such formula and we might expect that “On the seventh day, there was evening and morning,” but it isn’t there.
 And, you know, in any kind of examination of the creation account, you can go into the minutest detail and you find careful, careful accuracy, great care taken by the Spirit of God in inspiring Moses to write down this description, this historic description of creation.
 It is a very, very careful account, carefully constructed.
 And when you see something there all the time and is all of a sudden omitted, there must be a reason, there must be a design, this can’t be accidental because everything in this account is so well thought out and well planned.
 What was God endeavoring to say by not saying that?
 Well I think it should be obvious but let me help you with it a little bit.

 What are we talking about when we talk about God’s rest?
 That He was tired mentally, tired physically?
 No. Simply that He ceased, He ceased creating and then was, as it were, sitting back and just being satisfied with what He had created.